fernandoem88/react-lang/README.md

-# **React-Lang: A Fully Typed Translation Library for React**
+# **react-lingala: A Fully Typed Translation Library for React**

 ## **Introduction**

-`react-lang` is a fully typed React library designed to simplify translations in your React applications.
+`react-lingala` is a fully typed React library designed to simplify translations in your React applications.
 With strong TypeScript support, this library ensures type safety, scalability, and ease of use.

 ---